spaceprofessor/aed-handout/HAAE-D03_Handout.md

 ![](figures/haae-d03_ballistic_Seite_23.png)

 This diagram shows (again dimensionless!) deceleration over altitude for different flight path angles.
 As you can see, the larger the flight path angle, the higher the deceleration at every altitude.
 The dashed line connects the points of maximal deceleration.
-You can see: the larger the flight path angle, the deeper in the atmosphere is the maximal deceleration.
+You can see: the larger the flight path angle, the deeper in the atmosphere does the maximal deceleration take place.

 ---